sirlordt/full_integration_test01/README.md

 #to check write in the vscode console conan
 #to install look at google "conan c++ install"

+# Download automatically, you can also just copy the conan.cmake file
 if ( NOT EXISTS "${CMAKE_BINARY_DIR}/conan.cmake" )
    message( STATUS "Downloading conan.cmake from https://github.com/conan-io/cmake-conan" )
    file( DOWNLOAD "https://raw.githubusercontent.com/conan-io/cmake-conan/master/conan.cmake"